SplashThat/CodeTest/README.md

 When you're ready to submit, just create a new pull request

 ## Database
 Your database will come with a super simple schema just to get you started.
-Note that to successfully fulfill all of the requirements, you will need to add columns and/or tables.
-Feel free to just supply the updated sql dump, or if you're feeling fancy, write a migration.
+If you make any changes to the database, feel free to just supply the updated sql dump; if you're feeling fancy, write a migration.

 To connect to the database, use the following credentials:
 ```